Genokarma/tutorials/README.md

-# Sepsis-Omics Tutorials
+# BioDeVL-training Tutorials

-Tutorials on how to use the microGVL to do common bacterial bioinformatic tasks.
+Tutorials on how to use Galaxy-Au.

+Forked from sepsis-omics and being updated for Galaxy-Au.

 ## Deployment